jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 # 8.3.
 AWS Glue Data Catalog Entries:
 Tables for the cleaned lists within the businesslicences2025-data-catalog-jonel database, created by businesslicences2025-crw-jonel.
 # 8.4.
 Summary Statistics:
-Counts, distinct values, and ranges for each list are generated via Athena queries and DataBrew profiling.
+Each list's count, distinct values, and ranges are generated via Athena queries and DataBrew profiling.

 # 9. Conclusion:
 This analysis provides a structured, data-driven approach to understanding business licensing patterns, supporting better regulatory decisions and economic planning for the City of Vancouver.
-Furthermore, it enables the City to enhance licensing efficiency, tailor economic policies, and foster a business-friendly environment through data-driven strategies.
+Furthermore, it enables the city to enhance licensing efficiency, tailor economic policies, and foster a business-friendly environment through data-driven strategies.